markeyser/Deployment-of-ML-Models/11-MLMP-Feature-Selection.md

 On the downside they are not model agnostic, so features selected by random forest for example may not be the best to use in a linear model.

 So what do we do with feature selection and how do we make it part of the pipeline? we can of course make feature selection part of the pipeline.
 But the issue is better resolved if we select the features ahead of building the pipeline that we want to deployed and then make the list of the selected features part of the pipeline that we want to deploy.
 And this is what we're going to do in this course.
 We're not going to make the algorithm to select features part of the pipeline.
-We're rather going to come up with a list of features that we think that are most important and we are going to make that list of features part of the pipeline.  in the next section of the course I will cover more why we think that this is the way forward and what are the advantages and disadvantages of making the feature selection algorithm per say part of the pipeline for now.
+We're rather going to come up with a list of features that we think that are most important and we are going to make that list of features part of the pipeline.
+In the next section of the course I will cover more why we think that this is the way forward and what are the advantages and disadvantages of making the feature selection algorithm per say part of the pipeline for now.

 See you in the next video where I will go over building the machine learning models.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNzE4NjY0ODUsLTEwOTIyOTI2MTksMT
+eyJoaXN0b3J5IjpbLTE5NDUzNjIyNjEsLTExNzE4NjY0ODUsLT
-EwODQ2MjkwOCwxODc0NzEwNDExLC0yMTQxNjM5MTQxLC03NjY3
+EwOTIyOTI2MTksMTEwODQ2MjkwOCwxODc0NzEwNDExLC0yMTQx
-Mzc5NjZdfQ==
+NjM5MTQxLC03NjY3Mzc5NjZdfQ==
 -->